Primary

 The clean and press combines explosive hip extension (clean) with strict overhead pressing for comprehensive full-body training.
 The clean portion recruits the posterior chain explosively while the press challenges the shoulders, triceps, and core stability.
 The strict press (no leg drive) demands strong shoulders and bracing.

-Want Clean and Press in your program?
+See where Clean and Press fits in your weekly plan

 Clean the barbell to front rack position.